BDC Hamburger Icon

 • A description of the loss or any injury

-If you took any photos immediately following the incident, you’ll want to submit those to your insurer as well.
-In addition, you should provide your insurance company with an inventory of anything that was damaged or ruined.
+If you took photos immediately following the incident, you’ll submit those to your insurer.
+You should also provide an inventory of anything that was damaged or ruined.

 FYIDid you know

-Immediate action is necessary, especially in cases of building-related damage.
-In these instances, your insurer will need you to take the proper steps to protect your property from further damage, even while the claim is being filed and/or processed.
-Document all observations related to the accident or peril, including permits and licenses, names and addresses of the parties involved, and photographs of the damage.
+Immediate action is especially important in cases of building-related damage.
+Your insurer will likely require you to take steps to prevent further damage — even while the claim is being filed or processed.
+Document all observations related to the incident; this material includes permits and licenses, names and addresses of involved parties, and photographs of the damage.

 4. Prepare for the adjuster.

-Within a few days of filing an insurance claim, you’ll be assigned an insurance adjuster.
+You’ll be assigned an insurance adjuster within a few days of filing an insurance claim.
 The adjuster is responsible for evaluating the damage and determining what the insurance company is responsible for covering.
-You’ll be required to provide proof of loss within 60 days of the initial insurance claim.
+You may be required to provide proof of loss within 60 days of the initial insurance claim.

 5. Consider talking to an attorney.

-If your case is complex and you need some additional assistance, you might consider working with an insurance attorney, who can help you gather the necessary documentation and ensure that you provide everything the insurance company has requested.
-This person can also help you if you run into a dispute with your insurer.
+Is your case complex and do you need additional assistance?
+Then consider working with an insurance attorney to help gather the necessary documentation.
+Also, you should ensure you provide everything the insurance company has requested.
+This legal professional can also help you if you run into a dispute with your insurer.
 [Read related article: A Crash Course in the Business Legal Terms You Need to Know]

 What happens after a claim is filed?